Code-Institute-Submissions/vfg-95-python-hangman_AprResub/README.md

 - Test that correct word guesses result in win game feedback being displayed to the user and that the play again option is displayed
 - Test that incorrect word guesses result in incorrect word feedback, remaining guesses decreases by 1 and the tornado image moves closer to the house
 - Test that when the user reaches 0 guesses the tornado hits the house and the game ends, the user is told what the correct word was and is asked if they want to play again
-- Test that if the user choses to play again they are taken to the play again page and that the chose difficult input works as expected
+- Test that if the user choses to play again they are taken to the play again page and that the choose difficulty input works as expected
 - Test that if the user choses not to play again they are taken to the thanks for playing page
 - Test that the quit game function works at any point in the game and that the user is displayed the thanks for playing page